CodeYourFuture/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+It will log only x, you can't access something defined inside a function from the outside.

 ## Question 3